pagopa-archive/io-infrastructure-live/utils/README.md

 ## Check for circular dependencies in live modules

 This will be used primarily in the CI process.
-It works by walking the
+Two main possible usage are either as_text or as_image.

+as_text is meant to be use by a CI process as an exit code is raised depending if it discovered (simple) `circular dependencies` or in general issue with dependencies.

+as_image if the user wants an image to represent the terragrunt dependencies.

 ### Usage